michelou/wix-examples/SECURITY.md

 </p>

 <p style="margin:0 0 1em 20px;">
-Now We look at the contents of our <a href="./scala2-examples/README.md">Scala 2 Windows installer</a> :
+Now we look at the contents of our <a href="./scala2-examples/README.md">Scala 2 Windows installer</a> :
 </p>

 <pre style="margin:0 0 1em 20px; font-size:80%;">